 First, once your narrations have been processed and uploaded to Simbi’s online Global Library, internet-connected readers from 60 countries will be able to choose to Read Along to your narration, helping them build reading fluency!

-Second, we also take every narration and manually add them to Simbi Foundation BrightBoxes in an offline format, making Simbi and all of its narrations accessible for remote and refugee learners in Simbi Foundation partner communities.
+Second, we take narrations and add them to Simbi Foundation BrightBoxes in an offline format, boosting accessibilty for remote and refugee learners in Simbi Foundation partner communities.

 What's the difference between Simbi Foundation and Simbi?